Teaching on the Edge of Time: Developing a Slow Pedagogy through Feminist Science Fiction

 Conclusions: Slowing Down to Learn How to Teach

 As Carole Leathwood and Barbara Read (2013) point out, the question of who can resist and how is contingent on a number of factors, including gender, race and seniority.
 In fact, reading this novel in a relatively private office, as someone secure in post, and with collegial and supportive colleagues, carried little genuine risk.
-However, an awareness that my reading at work might be considered unproductive, a waste of time, or, at worst, neglectful of responsibilities others would have to absorb – as having luxuries not afforded to others – demonstrates the various ways we internalise the demands, expectations and temporalities of the contemporary neoliberal university (Gill 2009; Leathwood and Read 2013; Shahjahan 2015) and how the audit culture of universities means that ‘surveillance regimes are internalized and re-enacted between participants’ (Scott 2010: 226).
-As Leathwood and Read (2013: 1117) suggest, despite many academics being critical of the pressurised academic environment, in particular the ‘research audit technologies and the grants culture’, we nevertheless often comply with and become complicit in this culture.
+However, an awareness that my reading at work might be considered unproductive, a waste of time, or, at worst, neglectful of responsibilities others would have to absorb—as having luxuries not afforded to others—demonstrates the various ways we internalise the demands, expectations and temporalities of the contemporary neoliberal university (Gill 2009; Leathwood & Read 2013; Shahjahan 2015) and how the audit culture of universities means that ‘surveillance regimes are internalized and re-enacted between participants’.
+(Scott 2010: 226) As Leathwood and Read suggest, despite many academics being critical of the pressurised academic environment, in particular the ‘research audit technologies and the grants culture’ (2013: 1117), we nevertheless often comply with and become complicit in this culture.
 This is despite the emotional and affective challenges this brings.
 They observe that:

-Similarly, Yves Gendron (2008: 113-114) argues that there are a ‘growing number of academics who feel uncomfortable with the surrounding regime of performativity but who nonetheless continue to perpetuate its influence through their actions and behaviour’.
-My experience of reading Women on the Edge of Time in the office illuminated the contradictions Leathwood and Read (2013) and Gendron (2008) refer to.
+Similarly, Yves Gendron argues that there are a ‘growing number of academics who feel uncomfortable with the surrounding regime of performativity but who nonetheless continue to perpetuate its influence through their actions and behaviour’.
+(2008: 113-114) My experience of reading Women on the Edge of Time in the office illuminated the contradictions to which Leathwood & Read (2013) and Gendron (2008) refer.
 I was aware of wanting to slow down, to resist and to give time to thinking about teaching, but at the same time was acutely aware of how this practice of reading materials that sit outside of my discipline on ‘work time’ might be perceived.
 The sense of unease that I sometimes felt in the moment of reading illustrates how the expectations and temporalities of the role, discipline and institution are felt and internalised.
 It is both in the act of reading the novel and the ideas the novel generated that illuminated the operation of the neoliberal institution and posed a form of resistance to it.
-Reading Woman on the Edge of Time in a way that deliberately made connections with other texts, meant remaining alert and inquisitive.
-It was a way of expanding the materials we use to develop, reflect on and interrogate our pedagogies and demonstrated both the necessity for and the challenges of slowing down to think about how to teach.
+Reading Woman on the Edge of Time in a way that deliberately made connections with other texts, meant staying alert and inquisitive.
+It was a way of expanding the materials I use to develop, reflect on and interrogate my pedagogies to demonstrate both the necessity for and the challenges of slowing down to think about how to teach.

 Alongside the graphic novel Becoming, Unbecoming (Una 2015), which was also invaluable to thinking about how to respond to this moment.